JonathanRamos/fastcleverseg/datasets/readme.md

     \end{tabular}
     \begin{flushleft} TE: Echo Time, TR: Repetition Time, SE: Spin-echo, TSE: Turbo Spin-echo, $\pm$: Standard Deviation. --: Information not reported in the paper neither present on the files\textquotesingle s metadata.
 \end{table} -->

+  <p>All ground-truth segmentations were performed or supervised by a radiologist specialist in the field.</p>

 To assure the best conditions to all segmentation algorithms, since the majority of the original exams have 65,536 gray levels (16 bits/pixel), we normalized the gray-scale of the exams into 256 intensities (v<sub>i</sub> $\in$ $[1, 256]$, 8 bits/pixel):